-AVIT 2361 Aircraft Turbine Engines I 6 credits Prerequisite: AVIT 1111 operation, construction, overhaul, repair, and assembly of turbine aircraft engines.
+AVIT 2361 Aircraft Turbine Engines I 6 credits Prerequisite: AVIT 1111

+This course will introduce the student to theory, operation, construction, overhaul, repair, and assembly of turbine aircraft engines.
 The students will learn the different types of turbine engines used in aircraft for flight and auxiliary power.
 Students will remove and install turbine engines on aircraft.
 Lab is hands-on where the students will disassemble, inspect, assemble, and troubleshoot axial and centrifugal flow turbine engines.